afternoonlabs/BreezeKeyboard/README.md

 ## License

-Anyone can use this for any purpose.
+Anyone can use this project for personal use.
 Distributed under the MIT License.
 See `LICENSE` for more information.

-My only request is that if someone uses this design to create new keyboard, I'd like to try it :).
+Vendors interested in selling the Breeze, please contact us below.

 The use of "Afternoon Labs" is protected under copyright law.
-Unauthorized use without express permission from "Afternoon Labs" , is strictly prohibited.
+Unauthorized use without express permission from "Afternoon Labs", is prohibited.

 ## Getting Started